 Kiplinger also publishes data on home price changes and housing affordability for the top 100 housing markets in the U.S. Recent performance data for the Charlotte real estate market includes:

 - Since the peak of the last real estate cycle home prices in Charlotte have declined by 12.4%.

 - Since the last real estate cycle market bottom, home prices in Charlotte have grown by over 77%.

 - Housing affordability in Charlotte is ranked as 4 out of 10, meaning that the Charlotte metro area is one of the more affordable places to own a home in the U.S.

 Quality of life

-SmartAsset recently ranked Charlotte among the top 10 cities that millennials are moving to.
-But the fact is, the quality of life in Charlotte makes it the perfect place to live, work, and play for most every age group.
+The quality of life in Charlotte makes it the perfect place to live, work, and play for most people.